-These interim carve-out consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") for the six months ended 30 June 2017 for Joint Stock Company "Leasing company "Europlan" (the "Company") and its subsidiaries (together referred to as the "Group).
+These interim carve-out consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") for the nine months ended 30 September 2017 for Joint Stock Company "Leasing company "Europlan" (the "Company") and its subsidiaries (together referred to as the "Group").

 In February 2017 the decision on reorganisation of the Company in the form of split-off of Joint Stock Company "Leasing company "Europlan" was accepted at the extraordinary general meeting of the shareholders of Public Joint Stock Company "Europlan" (PJSC "Europlan") (in August 2017 PJSC "Europlan" changed its name to Public Joint Stock Company "SAFMAR Financial investment").
 On 30 June 2017, after the reorganisation was completed, all rights and obligations under the contracts on leasing activity concluded before the completion date of reorganisation were transferred to the separated company.
-The subsidiaries LLC "Europlan Auto", LLC "Europlan Lease Payments" and LLC "Europlan Service" as well as all bonds issues (issued and not issued) were also transferred to JSC "LC "Europlan".
+The subsidiaries LLC "Europlan Auto", LLC "Europlan Lease Payments" and LLC "Europlan".